-Cambria introduces the first designs in the Quarry Collection, featuring movement and a depth similar to that found in natural granite.
-No other quartz surface companies were producing designs of this nature.
+Cambria introduces the first designs in the natural Quarry Collection™, featuring movement and a depth similar to that found in granite.
+No other quartz surface companies were producing designs of this nature at this time.

 Cambria opens its Indianapolis FabShop to serve this fast-growing market.

-Club Cambria at the Target Center in Minneapolis opens and leads the way to other elite sports lounges across the country.
+The first Club Cambria opens at Target Center in Minneapolis and leads the way to other elite sports lounges across the country.

 Allowing customers and designers to see the beauty and functionality of Cambria first hand, Cambria opens its first design studio in Minneapolis' International Market Square, now known as Cambria Gallery at IMS.

 The Davis family launches Cambria as a retail brand in the spring of 2003.

-Cambria opens its plant in Le Sueur, MN.
-The 150,000-square-foot building is a monument of commitment to product innovation, first-class customer service and leading edge quality control techniques and disciplines.
-Begins business as a tile manufacturer with an arrangement to provide slabs to DuPont.
+Cambria opens its facility in Le Sueur, MN.
+The 150,000-square-foot building is a monument of commitment to product innovation, first-class customer service, and leading-edge quality control techniques and disciplines.
+Cambria begins business as a tile manufacturer with an arrangement to provide slabs to DuPont.

 The St. Peter Creamery closes.
-Operations move to Le Sueur and the new Le Sueur Food Ingredient plant is established.
+Operations move to Le Sueur, MN, and the new Le Sueur Food Ingredient plant is established.

 The Davises purchase Lake Norden Creamery in South Dakota from Land O’Lakes.
 Today, Lake Norden houses Davisco’s largest and most technologically-advanced mozzarella cheese processing plant.

-In the old butter and cheese-making days, the buttermilk and whey by-products were considered junk.
-But in true entrepreneurial fashion, Mark Davis saw things differently and leveraged the company to pioneer whey protein isolation technology.
+In the old butter- and cheese-making days, the buttermilk and whey by-products were considered junk.
+But in true entrepreneurial fashion, Mark Davis saw things differently and leveraged the company to pioneer whey protein isolate technology.

-Stan Davis and Allen Cords, former classmates in dairy school at the University of Minnesota, combine the milk supplies at the St. Peter Creamery and the Le Sueur Cheese Company.
-The Davises purchase the Le Sueur Creamery and begin exploring ways to further expand their business.
-Mark Davis becomes the manager of Le Sueur Cheese.
+Stan Davis and Allen Cords, former classmates in dairy school at University of Minnesota, combine the milk supplies at St. Peter Creamery and Le Sueur Cheese Company.
+The Davises purchase Le Sueur Creamery and begin exploring ways to further expand their business.
+Mark Davis becomes the manager of Le Sueur Cheese Company.

-Stan buys the St. Peter Creamery with partner Harvey Parsons, the man who he had apprenticed under.
+Stan Davis buys St. Peter Creamery with partner Harvey Parsons, the man whom he had apprenticed under.
 Eventually Harvey leaves the business and Stan becomes sole owner.